Spatial best linear unbiased prediction: A computational mathematics approach for high dimensional massive datasets: Introduction

 \section{Introduction}

-Big data sets arise from many fields, including, but not limited to commerce, astrophysical sky-surveys, enviromental data, and tsunami warning systems.
-With the advent of big data sets much of the computational science and engineering communities have been moving toward data-driven approaches to regression and classification.
-These approaches are effective since the underlying data is incorporated.
-However, they present a numerical challenge due to increasing size, complexity and dimensionality.
+Massive data sets arise from many fields, including, but not limited to commerce, astrophysical sky-surveys, environmental data, medical data, and tsunami warning systems.
+With the advent of massive datasets, much of the computational science and engineering community has moved toward data-intensive approaches in regression and classification.
+However, these present significant challenges due to increasing size, complexity, and dimensionality of the problems.

-Due to the high dimensionality of the underlying data many modern machine learning methods, such as classification and regression algorithms, seek a balance between accuracy and computational complexity.
-How efficient this balance is depends on the approach.
-Linear methods are fast, but only work well when there is linear separation of the data.

-For non-linear description of the data, kernel approaches have been effective under certain circumstances.
-These methods rely on Tikhonov regularization of the data to obtain a functional representation, where it is assumed that the noise model of the phenomena is known.
-However, this assumption is not necessarily satisfied in practice and can lead to significant errors as the algorithm cannot distinguish between noise and the underlying phenomena.

-Sparse grid polynomial approximation \cite{Smolyak63,Novak_Ritter_00, Back2011,Beck2014,Nobile2016, nobile2008a, nobile2008b, babusk_nobile_temp_10,Castrillon2016} has emerged as one of the most appealing methods for approximating high-dimensional functions.
-It is simple to use and converges significantly faster if the function at hand presents some degree of regularity.
-In \cite{Pfluger2010} the authors develop a sparse grid approach to high dimension classification.
-However, the noise is assumed to be known, which can still lead to significant error.

-To incorporate the variability of the noise model a class of machine learning algorithms based on Bayes method have been developed.
-In this approach the noise model is assumed to be known up to a class of probability distributions and an optimal choice is made that fits the training data and noise.
-For example, from the Geo-statistics community a well known approach to identifying the underlying data and noise model is known as kriging \cite{Nielsen2002}.
-The noise model parameters are estimated from the Maximum Likelihood Estimation (MLE) of the likelihood function.

-Kriging methods are effective in separating the underlying phenomena from the noise model.
-In practice the covariance matrices tend to be ill-conditioned with increasing number of observations making kriging methods numerically fragile.
-Moreover, applications are limited to 2 or 3 dimensions as the computational cost increases significantly with dimension.

-In \cite{Castrillon2015} a novel algorithm to solve kriging problems is proposed.
-The method is fast and robust.
-In particular, it can solve kriging problems that where not tractable with previous methods.
-However, this approach is limited to 2 or 3 dimensions and the computational cost scales very fast with spatial dimension, thus making it impractical for high dimensional problems.
-Other kriging methods have been developed using skeletonization factorizations \cite{Minden2016}, low-rank \cite{nowak2013} and Hierarchical Matrices \cite{khoromskij2009, litvinenko2009} approaches.